radicalgeek/SampleMicroservice/ReadMe.txt

 1).
 In built metrics and logging
-	- It is intended that micro-services will output logs to text files that will then be parsed by Splunk 2).
+	- It is intended that micro-services will output logs to text files that will then be parsed by Splunk
+	- Textual content should be in Key="value" format.
+	- Performance metrics should also be logged
+2).
 Loosly couple contracts
-	- Both publishing and subscribing contracts use the C# 4 dynamic type object.
-This means that if the contract has new properties added to it, the service will ignore then new vproperties and continue to work.
+	- Both publishing and subscribing contracts use the C# 4 dynamic types and JSON objects.
+This means that if the contract has new properties added to it, the service will ignore then new properties and continue to work.
 It also mean that there is no compile time checking, as these objects are not evaluated untill run-time.
+Unit testing becomes all the more important
 3).
 Lightweight platform agnostic hosting.
 	- Using Topshelf and keeping .NET framework libraries to a minimum means this service can be hosted with Mono on Unix and Linux machines (as well as windows).
 This further means that lighweight virtualisation technologies such as